Skip to main content Go to home page

 It’s easy.
 Find out how Elisa’s financial contributions and the State’s financial contributions give her shared equity in her home right from the start.

 Elisa saves $25,000, the minimum required deposit of 5% for a $500,000 home.
-She completes the Homebuyer Fund eligibility tool to check her eligibility for the State to also contribute 25% to buy a $500,000 home, in one of the Homebuyer Fund’s eligible locations.
+She completes the Homebuyer Fund eligibility tool to check her eligibility for the State to also contribute 25% to buy a $500,000 home.
 Elisa applies to one of the State’s participating lenders (a bank) for a shared equity mortgage with the Homebuyer Fund.
 To assess her application, the bank works with the Homebuyer Fund, which agrees to contribute 25% toward Elisa’s home purchase.
 Elisa provides her bank with all the information it requires and agrees to all the terms and conditions required, before gaining official approval for a shared equity purchase.

 Elisa then makes an offer to buy a home, which her bank and the Homebuyer Fund approve.
 The offer is accepted by the seller and Elisa moves into her new home.
 As she is starting out, Elisa has 5% equity in her home while the State has 25%.
 Her bank mortgage is $350,000, or 70% of the purchase price.
 She must start making mortgage repayments under the terms of her bank mortgage.
 Elisa must repay the State’s share within the initial duration of her home loan, plus 60 days.